Justin Bieber: 2010–2011: My World 2.0, Never Say Never, and Under the Mistletoe

 On November 1, 2011, Bieber released the Christmas-themed Under the Mistletoe, his second studio album.
-It became the first Christmas album by a male artist to debut at No. 1 on the Billboard 200, and sold 210,000 copies in its first week of release.
+It became the first Christmas album by a male artist to debut at number one on the Billboard 200, and sold 210,000 copies in its first week of release.
 On November 19, 2021, the album was listed among the Greatest of All Time Top Holiday Albums chart by Billboard.
 The first single from the album, "Mistletoe", peaked at number one on the US Billboard Holiday 100 and Holiday Digital Songs charts.
-Bieber released "All I Want for Christmas Is You (SuperFestive!)" as the second single from the album, which is a re-recorded version of Mariah Carey's original single, "All I Want for Christmas Is You", with Carey providing vocals on the track.
-Billboard listed the album and its singles, among the greatest Holiday albums and songs of all time, respectively.
+Bieber released "All I Want for Christmas Is You (SuperFestive!)" as the second single from the album, a re-recorded version of Mariah Carey's original single, "All I Want for Christmas Is You", with Carey providing vocals on the track.
+Billboard listed the album and its singles among the greatest holiday albums and songs of all time, respectively.